Hojicha Hot Chocolate

 I made a prediction that this year will be all about hojicha and puerh tea and dammit, I’m going to make it happen.
 Even if that means every other post on here is hojicha or puerh.

 Hojicha tea was one of my first loves.
 Looking back, I remember the days when hojicha and I used to take long walks on the beach and stay up all night (from not being able to sleep from drinking too much of it).
 Ahhh, how young and innocent we were then!

 It doesn’t look like a green tea since it’s brown, but yup, it’s a green tea.
 Hojicha is a Japanese tea and gets its brown color from the roasting process which creates a toasty and nutty tasting tea.

-It not as sensitive to water temperature in that it doesn’t get too astringent or bitter if its steeped in water that’s too hot unlike other steamed green teas.
+Hojicha is not as sensitive to water temperature in that it doesn’t get too astringent or bitter if its steeped in water that’s too hot unlike other green teas.
 It’s a bit more forgiving and also a lot more versatile when it comes to pairing it with food.

 Generally I like Japanese green teas with something sweet but with hojicha both sweet and savories works really well.
 I usually like to have it with a rice based dish.
 It also goes really well with sushi.